 How to Add Someone to the Group

-- To do so you need to visit the same Group Chat Details Page from before, this is found by tapping the information button at the top of the group chat screen.
-From here you have the option to Add Contact.
-Just as before this is achieved by entering specific details or searching through your Contact List.
+- To do so you need to visit the same Group Chat Details Page from before, this is found by tapping the information button at the top of the chat screen

 How to Remove Someone from the Group